splunk-soar-connectors/google-chat/README.md

 Product Version Supported (regex): ".\*"
 Minimum Product Version: 6.1.1.211

-App repository to integrate services with Google Chat and manage Chat resources such as i.e messages on Splunk SOAR.
+This app integrate services with Google Chat and manage Chat resources such as i.e messages.
+Remmeber that user will need authentication code, check Github or SplunkBase for information on how to obtain it

 [comment]: # " File: README.md"
 [comment]: # "  Copyright (c) 2019-2024 Splunk Inc."